Court date set for Laurel, Nebraska quadruple murder suspect - NewsBreak

 Powerball ticket sold in Sioux City one number off of jackpot prize

-SIOUX CITY, Iowa — The Powerball jackpot continues its huge climb, now at an estimated $1 billion for Monday’s drawing.
-That grand prize is the second largest in the game's history and is getting closer to Powerball’s record jackpot amount of $1.586 billion.
-A Sioux City ticket...
+SIOUX CITY, Iowa — The Powerball jackpot continues its huge climb, now at an estimated $1 billion for Monday’s drawing on Oct.
+31st.
+That grand prize is the second-largest in the game's history and is getting closer to Powerball’s record jackpot amount of $1.586 billion.
+A Sioux...

 Comments / 0